New calcite growth experiments for a better understanding of paleoclimates and biomineralization

 In parallel, new knowledge on the isotopic fractionation mechanisms will contribute to elucidate how biologic calcifiers (such as corals, molluscs and calcifying planktic species) build their shells.
 Such knowledge is critical for predicting how marine life will respond to ocean acidification as well as for the Earth’s global carbon budget.

-The proposed project aims at closing a significant knowledge gap in our understanding of isotopic fractionation between carbonate minerals and water.
+The proposed master project aims at closing a significant knowledge gap in our understanding of isotopic fractionation between carbonate minerals and water.
 Specifically, you will grow calcium carbonate minerals under controlled conditions and measure their isotopic composition using mass spectrometric techniques.
 A successful completion of this project is expected to result in a scientific publication in a prestigious journal such as Earth and Planetary Science Letters or Geochimica et Cosmochimica Acta.